-To advance our response to climate change as a responsible oil and natural gas company, we published our position paper, “Corporate Position on Climate Change” initially in December 2015 and subsequently revised in February 2020.
-As detailed in INPEX's “Vision 2040” and “Medium-term Business Plan 2018-2022” announced in May 2018, we are also enhancing our systems for addressing climate change and implementing ongoing measures to disclose climate-related information in line with the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD).
-This aims to proactively contribute to a low-carbon society based on the long-term targets outlined in the Paris Agreement.
+To enhance our response to climate change as a responsible oil and natural gas company, we published our position paper entitled “Corporate Position on Climate Change” in December 2015 and most recently updated it in February 2020.
+As detailed in INPEX’s “Vision 2040” and “Medium-term Business Plan 2018-2022” announced in May 2018, we are also implementing ongoing measures to enhance our initiatives addressing climate change and to disclose information in line with the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD).
+These measures are positioned to help us contribute proactively to developing a low-carbon society based on the long-term targets outlined in the Paris Agreement.

 Specifically, our Board of Directors seeks to maintain its oversight and expand its involvement in governance.
-When developing our business strategies, we assess our ability to respond to a number of climate-related scenarios, including the IEA*3 WEO 2℃ scenario, to examine our business portfolio.
-With regard to risk and opportunity assessment, we have an annual assessment and management cycle where risks and opportunities are explored in detail and implement measures and work plans developed out of that process.
-As for management of greenhouse gas (GHG) emissions, we are considering target setting methods in line with international standards whilst complying with each country's national regulations and GHG management frameworks.
-We are also improving information disclosure regarding exposure to climate change risks in line with the recommendations as set out by the TCFD.
-To reflect industry best practice in these activities in a timely manner, we participate as a member of the Executive Committee in IPIECA—the global oil and gas industry association for environmental and social issues to disseminate and collect relevant information.
+When developing our business strategies, we assess our ability to respond to multiple climate-related scenarios, including the IEA*2 WEO 2°C scenario (The IEA SDS*3 is consistent with the Paris Agreement’s target of keeping average global temperature rise well below 2 degrees Celsius compared to pre-industrial levels, and pursuing efforts to limit it to 1.5 degrees Celsius), to evaluate our business portfolio.
+Regarding risk and opportunity assessment, we have an annual assessment and management cycle where risks and opportunities are explored in detail.
+We then implement measures and work plans developed from that process.
+As for the management of greenhouse gas (GHG) emissions, we are considering target-setting methods in line with international standards while complying with each country’s national regulations and GHG management frameworks.
+We are also improving information disclosure regarding exposure to climate-related risks in line with the recommendations set out by the TCFD.

 Sustainability Initiatives on the TCFD Recommendations